-I got up and walked over to the water’s edge: the stream, I now saw, was thick with salmon, boiling with salmon, all jostling and surging against the current in fits and starts—it was as if the stream was made of salmon!
-I gazed and gazed for a couple of hours, then went back to my tent and tried to sleep, but couldn’t.
-So I walked back in the middle of the night and stood staring into that moon-illumined river of fish, and then I waded out into the middle of that mass of sparkling, silvery muscles, all surging and lunging against the current.
-In the middle of the stream, I was up to my knees in salmon, but they didn’t care—didn’t even notice; they bumped into my legs and then plunged on past with a single-minded determination I’d never encountered before, nosing aside their dead or dying cousins as they floated back downstream on their sides with their mottled red skin beginning to peel off.
-But these earnest salmon around me just nudged them aside, hardly noticing, intent on one thing and one thing alone—getting upstream to their spawning place, depositing their eggs and fertilizing those eggs, before they too began to fall apart and to die.
+I got up and walked over to the water’s edge: the stream, I now saw, was thick with salmon, boiling with salmon, all jostling and surging against the current in fits and starts—it was as though the stream was made of salmon!
+I gazed and gazed for a couple hours, then went back to my tent and tried to sleep, but couldn’t.
+So I hiked back in the middle of the night and stood staring into that moon-illumined river of fish, and then I waded out into that mass of sparkling, silvery muscles, all shoving and lunging against the water’s flow.
+In the middle of the stream, I was up to my knees in salmon, but they didn’t care—didn’t even notice; they bumped into my legs and then plunged on past with a single-minded determination I’d never encountered before, nosing aside their dying cousins who were floating back downstream on their sides, too exhausted to swim, with their mottled skin starting to peel off.
+Yet the vigorous salmon around me just nudged them out of the way, hardly noticing, wholly intent on making their own way upstream to reach the remembered place of origin—their spawning place—so they might deposit their eggs, and fertilize those eggs, before they too began to fall apart and die.

-I’d never imagined such intensity, such single-mindedness: their total focus on getting upstream to create new life, and their utter obliviousness to everything else—to their dead or dying relatives, to other species who might prey upon them (to me, for instance, my own legs shivering among them), to everything other than the impulse to procreate . . .
+I’d never imagined such intensity, such single-mindedness: their total focus on getting upstream to create new life, and their utter obliviousness to everything else—to their dead or dying kin, to other species who might prey upon them (to me, for instance, my own legs shivering among them), to everything other than the impulse to procreate.
 I’d never before encountered such a collective, visceral imperative.

-Pacific salmon are anadromous (or “up running”) fish; born in freshwater streams, they migrate out into the open ocean to mature, then return to those same inland streams to spawn and die.
-Each of the major species—pink and coho, chinook and chum and sockeye—has its own cyclical rhythm for this oscillation between fresh and salt water.
-Chinook salmon, for example, spend a year in fresh water and up to five years in the open ocean before making the return journey upriver; pink salmon, after only a few months in fresh water, spend a single winter at sea; chum salmon take two to five years in the salt of the open ocean, while coho salmon return inland after one and a half or two years.
+Pacific salmon are anadromous (or “up running”) fish: born in freshwater streams, they migrate out into the open ocean to mature, then return to those same inland streams to spawn and die.
+Each of the five major species—pink and coho, chinook and chum and sockeye—has its own cyclical rhythm for this oscillation between fresh and salt water.
+Chinook salmon, for example, spend a year in fresh water and up to seven years in the ocean vastness before making the return journey upriver; pink salmon, after only a few months in fresh water, spend a single winter at sea; chum salmon remain two to five years in the salt of the open ocean, while coho salmon return inland after one and a half or two years.
 The migratory rhythms of sockeye salmon are the most diverse of the bunch.
 They spend from three months to three years in fresh water, and from one to four years in the ocean brine.
-The diversity and differentiation of the sockeye cycles results from the great variety of their freshwater habitats—the different lengths and sizes of their rivers and streams.
+(The diversity and differentiation of the sockeye cycles results from the broad variety of their freshwater habitats—the different lengths and spans of their home rivers and tributaries.)

-In fact, any wild Pacific salmon belongs not just to one of those five major Pacific species but also to one of hundreds of subgroups, a race or “run” unique to its natal river or tributary stream.
-Each race is marked by particular qualities coevolved with that stream, corporeal traits exquisitely tuned to the characteristics of that watershed: to the melting glaciers on the mountains above and the steep or gradual grade of a stream’s incline, to the coarse or fine grain of its sediments and the specific chemistry of its waters (itself informed by the geology through which those waters percolate, by the gnarled roots that jut into those waters and the specific leaves that fall upon their surface), to the patterns of shade afforded by the surrounding forest and the various predators (river otters, eagles, bear) of that valley.
+In fact, any wild Pacific salmon belongs not only to one of those five species but also to one of hundreds of subgroups, a race or “run” unique to its natal river or tributary stream.
+Each race carries particular qualities coevolved with that tributary, corporeal traits exquisitely tuned to the characteristics of that watershed: to the melting glaciers on the mountains above and the steep or gradual grade of a stream’s incline, to the coarse or fine grain of its sediments and the specific chemistry of its waters (itself informed by the geology through which those waters percolate, by the gnarled roots that jut into those waters and the specific leaves that fall upon their surface), to the patterns of shade afforded by the surrounding forest and the various predators (river otters, eagles, bears) of that valley.
 Each race of salmon is thus the rhythmic pulse of a particular place, each individual an ocean-going avatar of a specific stream or inland lake.